cysouw/diathesis/text/c05_preverbs.md

 c.
 Meine Taten beschämen mich
 :::

-The second examples of this diathesis with *wundern* 'to wonder [@Next] is less clear, because this verb has also a reflexive passive alternation (see Section \ref{reflexive-sec-preposition-passive}).
+The second examples of this diathesis with *wundern* 'to wonder [@Next] is less clear, because this verb has also a reflexive passive alternation, see [@sec:reflexive-preposition-passive].
 Comparing [@Next a,c] shows an alternation of an inverted passive with reflexive loss.
 But comparing [@Next b,c] shows an alternation without diathesis.

 :::ex
 a.
 Ich wundere mich über dein Verhalten.